List of House of Hardcore events: House of Hardcore 56

 House of Hardcore 56 was a professional wrestling event produced by House of Hardcore, which took place on November 23, 2019 at the 2300 Arena in Philadelphia, Pennsylvania.
 This show had appearances by Masahiro Chono and Stan Hansen with Magnum T. A., Nikita Koloff, J. J. Dillon and The Blue Meanie appearing on the preshow Meet & Greet.
 This event featured a title defense of the Impact X Division Championship as well as talent from AEW, Impact, MLW and ROH.
 This show is notable for HOH Twitch Television Champion Willie Mack's first pinfall loss in HOH in a non-title match and the debut of Vik Dalishus on commentary joining Daniel Morrison.
 Earlier in the day, Icons of Wrestling held a convention with Sid Vicious, Ron Simmons, Brutus Beefcake, Jordynne Grace and others appearing.
 The X Division Title Match aired on the January 14, 2020 episode of Impact Wrestling's Impact!

 House of Hardcore 57: Blizzard Brawl "Challenge of The SuperFriends"

-House of Hardcore 57: Blizzard Brawl was a professional wrestling event produced by House of Hardcore and Great Lake Championship Wrestling, which took place on December 7, 2019 at Waukesha County Expo in Waukesha, Wisconsin.
+House of Hardcore 57: Blizzard Brawl was a professional wrestling event produced by House of Hardcore and Great Lake Championship Wrestling, which took place on December 7, 2019 at Waukesha County Expo in Waukesha, Wisconsin and was also the final event promoted by House of Hardcore before the company was closed.
 This event featured talent from AEW, Impact, MLW and ROH.
 The Godfather, Rikishi, and Monique Dupree appeared on the preshow meet & greet.